VincentVanlaer/mesa-school-labs/content/friday/lab-3.md

 /
 ```

-You can include additional `l` and `m` values as needed.
+The $l=2$ modes will also be split, however this will add a bit of computing time to your model.
+You can choose to calculate these modes as well if you like.
+The $l=2$ modes have m values $m=-2,-1,0,1,2$.

-Make sure you also include a `&scan` block that pairs with `tag_list = 'non-radial'` and covers a suitable frequency range (e.g., 100–300 μHz).
+Make sure you still have a `&scan` block that pairs with `tag_list = 'non-radial'` and covers a suitable frequency range (e.g., 100–300 μHz).

 ---